Germany: Armin Laschet steps down as NRW state premier | DW | 25.10.2021

 During his tenure as state premier, Laschet responded to a standoff between environmentalists and energy giant RWE at Hambach Forest.
 He has also managed the state's response to the coronavirus pandemic and has been recently criticized for his handling of massive flooding in the Rhine region.

-Laschet originally hails from Aachen, the 13th largest city in NRW.
+Laschet originally hails from Aachen, a city on the border with Belgium and the Netherlands.
 He has a law degree and previously worked as a journalist before entering politics.

 His family has ties to southern Belgium, with Laschet also speaking fluent French.